Lazarus Group

 S0103 route [17] System Network Configuration Discovery

-S0586 TAINTEDSCRIBE [30] Archive Collected Data, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: Windows Command Shell, Data Obfuscation: Protocol Impersonation, Encrypted Channel: Symmetric Cryptography, Fallback Channels, File and Directory Discovery, Indicator Removal: Timestomp, Indicator Removal: File Deletion, Ingress Tool Transfer, Masquerading: Match Legitimate Name or Location, Obfuscated Files or Information: Binary Padding, Process Discovery, Remote System Discovery, System Information Discovery, System Time Discovery
+S0586 TAINTEDSCRIBE [32] Archive Collected Data, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: Windows Command Shell, Data Obfuscation: Protocol or Service Impersonation, Encrypted Channel: Symmetric Cryptography, Fallback Channels, File and Directory Discovery, Indicator Removal: Timestomp, Indicator Removal: File Deletion, Ingress Tool Transfer, Masquerading: Match Legitimate Name or Location, Obfuscated Files or Information: Binary Padding, Process Discovery, Remote System Discovery, System Information Discovery, System Time Discovery

-S0678 Torisma During Operation Dream Job, Lazarus Group used Torisma to actively monitor for new drives and remote desktop connections on an infected system.[10][11]
-Application Layer Protocol: Web Protocols, Data Encoding: Standard Encoding, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Execution Guardrails, Exfiltration Over C2 Channel, Native API, Obfuscated Files or Information, Obfuscated Files or Information: Software Packing, System Information Discovery, System Network Configuration Discovery, System Network Connections Discovery, System Time Discovery
+S0678 Torisma During Operation Dream Job, Lazarus Group used Torisma to actively monitor for new drives and remote desktop connections on an infected system.[11][12]
+Application Layer Protocol: Web Protocols, Data Encoding: Standard Encoding, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Execution Guardrails, Exfiltration Over C2 Channel, Native API, Obfuscated Files or Information: Encrypted/Encoded File, Obfuscated Files or Information: Software Packing, System Information Discovery, System Network Configuration Discovery, System Network Connections Discovery, System Time Discovery

-S0263 TYPEFRAME [43] Command and Scripting Interpreter: Visual Basic, Command and Scripting Interpreter: Windows Command Shell, Create or Modify System Process: Windows Service, Deobfuscate/Decode Files or Information, File and Directory Discovery, Impair Defenses: Disable or Modify System Firewall, Indicator Removal: File Deletion, Ingress Tool Transfer, Modify Registry, Non-Standard Port, Obfuscated Files or Information: Fileless Storage, Obfuscated Files or Information, Proxy, System Information Discovery, User Execution: Malicious File
+S0263 TYPEFRAME [45] Command and Scripting Interpreter: Visual Basic, Command and Scripting Interpreter: Windows Command Shell, Create or Modify System Process: Windows Service, Deobfuscate/Decode Files or Information, File and Directory Discovery, Impair Defenses: Disable or Modify System Firewall, Indicator Removal: File Deletion, Ingress Tool Transfer, Modify Registry, Non-Standard Port, Obfuscated Files or Information: Fileless Storage, Obfuscated Files or Information: Encrypted/Encoded File, Proxy, System Information Discovery, User Execution: Malicious File

-S0180 Volgmer [44] Command and Scripting Interpreter: Windows Command Shell, Create or Modify System Process: Windows Service, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Encrypted Channel: Asymmetric Cryptography, File and Directory Discovery, Indicator Removal: File Deletion, Ingress Tool Transfer, Masquerading: Masquerade Task or Service, Modify Registry, Native API, Obfuscated Files or Information: Fileless Storage, Obfuscated Files or Information, Process Discovery, Query Registry, System Information Discovery, System Network Configuration Discovery, System Network Connections Discovery, System Service Discovery
+S0180 Volgmer [46] Command and Scripting Interpreter: Windows Command Shell, Create or Modify System Process: Windows Service, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Encrypted Channel: Asymmetric Cryptography, File and Directory Discovery, Indicator Removal: File Deletion, Ingress Tool Transfer, Masquerading: Masquerade Task or Service, Modify Registry, Native API, Obfuscated Files or Information: Fileless Storage, Obfuscated Files or Information: Encrypted/Encoded File, Process Discovery, Query Registry, System Information Discovery, System Network Configuration Discovery, System Network Connections Discovery, System Service Discovery

 S0366 WannaCry [47][48][49][50] Create or Modify System Process: Windows Service, Data Encrypted for Impact, Encrypted Channel: Asymmetric Cryptography, Exploitation of Remote Services, Exploitation of Remote Services, File and Directory Discovery, File and Directory Permissions Modification: Windows File and Directory Permissions Modification, Hide Artifacts: Hidden Files and Directories, Inhibit System Recovery, Lateral Tool Transfer, Lateral Tool Transfer, Peripheral Device Discovery, Proxy: Multi-hop Proxy, Remote Service Session Hijacking: RDP Hijacking, Remote System Discovery, Service Stop, System Network Configuration Discovery, Windows Management Instrumentation